peter-leonov/type-predicate-generator/compare.md

 ## Summary

-In some cases, the code produced by other tools might have seemed incorrect for some corner cases.
-While it's of course possible to just go and fix the existing tools, I thought that it's better to challenge the status quo and go full type safe.
+As you can see there are several use cases where it's better to challenge the status quo and go full type safe and static.

 Generator is also a tool that is dead simple inside by relying on other tools to do the rest of the heavy lifting: to produce the code, Generator uses TypeScript API, for minification, expects the `esbuild` with default settings, for type checking, obviously, makes the produced code strictly typed, and uses the `satisfies` operator.
 In addition to this, Generator augments it all with emitting a set of unit tests to test the other generated code.
 Also, the feature set is minimal.